signal18/docs.signal18.io/02.installation/02.configuration/docs.md

     category: docs
 ---

-**replication-manager** bundle some example configuration files located in in different places based on the previously selected installation process.
+**replication-manager** bundles some example configuration files located in in different places based on the previously selected installation process.

 Use or create a `config.toml` file in the location explained in following section.